Using this guide What's covered

 What's weight loss surgery?

-There are several procedures that are designed to help you achieve your weight loss goal.
+There are several procedures designed to help you achieve your weight loss goal.
 They work by reducing the amount of food your stomach can hold (restrictive surgeries) and/or by reducing the amount of food your body can absorb (malabsorptive surgeries).
 These procedures can produce dramatic weight loss.

 They include: